-Her sister, Aeris, also suffers from mispronunciation, most often “Aries”.
-But Aries is the god of war and a (her!) zodiac sign and that seems more reasonable to me than cursed.
+My younger child, Aeris, also suffers from mispronunciation, most often “Aries”.
+But Aries is the god of war and a zodiac sign and that seems more reasonable to me than cursed.
 If I’m not going to name my child “secretly Vader” I’m also not going to name my child “damned”.
 My grandparents, like so many parents, just wanted their daughter’s name to be different and special while still traditional.
 American while still Swedish.
 But because they spoke and wrote Swedish better than American English they came up with a name easily misconstrued as CURSED.

 Which brings us to Kamala

 All week the Republicans have been aggressively mispronouncing newly minted Vice Presidential candidate for the Democratic party Kamala Harris‘s name.
 This is not new, Kamala put out this adorable lesson in May 2016 .
 That means they know better and they are doing it on purpose to undermine her.
 They are bullying her, like children in school.
 Whatever you might think of Kamala Harris, please, I beg you, don’t do that.

 If someone has a name you’re not sure how to pronounce, listen to them when they tell you.
 Really listen and learn it.
 People make mistakes when they come across a name from another culture or one that is spelled differently than they expect.
 That’s normal and understandable.
 But take the time to learn.
 And don’t tell anyone and especially a child that they misspell or mispronounce their own name.
 I promise you, they do not.

 I’m Anika, like Anakin Skywalker and Seven of Nine